 The flex is how much the shaft bends when you swing.
 There are five main types of flex: extra stiff, stiff, regular, senior, and ladies.
 Extra-stiff and stiff shafts are designed for players with a high swing speed who hit the ball long distances.

-If you have your clubs reshafted, you can usually choose any combination of shaft type, flex, and length that you want.
-Just keep in mind that changing any of these factors will affect how the club performs.
+If your clubs are reshafted, you can usually choose any combination of shaft type, flex, and length.
+Remember that changing any of these factors will affect how the club performs.

 Can You Re-Shaft A Golf Club Yourself?

 The shaft of a golf club is the most important component in determining how well it performs.
-The shaft flexes and bends as you swing, which will affect your ball’s trajectory and distance.
+The shaft flexes and bends as you swing, affecting your ball’s trajectory and distance.
 A poorly designed or damaged shaft can result in an inconsistent shot that flies off to one side or another, leading to frustration on the course.

 If you’re having difficulty with your clubs, it may be time to get them reshafted.
 Reshafting is the process of replacing the shafts on your golf clubs.
-This can be done for a number of reasons, including damage, wear and tear, or simply to upgrade to a better quality shaft.
+This can be done for several reasons, including damage, wear and tear, or upgrading to a better-quality shaft.

-The cost of reshafting will vary depending on the type of shaft you choose and where you have the work done.
-Expect to pay anywhere from $40 to $200 per club, depending on these factors.
+The cost of re-shafting will vary depending on your type of shaft and where you have the work done.
+Depending on these factors, expect to pay anywhere from $40 to $200 per club.

 How Much Does It Cost To Get Golf Clubs Reshafted?

-Reshafting a golf club is the process of removing the old shaft from your golf club and replacing it with a new one.
-The cost to reshaft a golf club will depend on what type of clubs you have, as well as how many clubs need to be reshafted.
+Reshafting a golf club, is removing the old shaft from your golf club and replacing it with a new one.
+The cost to reshaft a golf club will depend on what type of clubs you have and how many clubs need to be reshafted.

-Generally, the cost to reshaft a golf club will range anywhere from $30 to $100 per club.
+Generally, the cost to reshaft a golf club will range from $30 to $100 per club.

 Steps to Reshaft a Golf Driver

-2. Cut the new shaft to length, making sure to leave enough room for ferrules and grip tape.
+- Cut the new shaft to length, leaving enough room for ferrules and grip tape.

-3. Install ferrule(s) onto new shaft (and old shaft if reusing).
+- Install ferrule(s) onto the new shaft (and the old shaft if reusing).

-4. Slide new shaft into clubhead until it is flush with the hosel opening.
+- Slide the new shaft into the club head until it is flush with the hosel opening.

-5 Securely fasten the new golf club shaft in place using epoxy or other bonding agent per manufacturer’s instructions – be sure to follow all safety precautions when working with chemicals!
-Allow ample time for adhesive to cure before proceeding to the next step.
-5. Install grip tape and/or grips onto new shaft.
+- Securely fasten the new golf club shaft using epoxy or another bonding agent per the manufacturer’s instructions – be sure to follow all safety precautions when working with chemicals!
+Allow ample time for the adhesive to cure before proceeding to the next step.
+5. Install grip tape and grips onto the new shaft.

-6. Trim excess grip tape/grips, then replace clubhead cover (if applicable).
+- Trim excess grip tape/grips, then replace the clubhead cover (if applicable).